Chetan496/certified-gcp-cloud-engineer/02-essential-infrastructure/vpc.md

 ## Routes and Firewalls

 - By default every network has:
-    - Routes that let instances in a network send traffic directly to each other
+    - Routes that let instances in a network send traffic directly connect to each other
-    - A default route that directs packets to destinations tha are outside of the network
+    - A default route that directs packets to destinations that are outside of the network
-- The default network firewall rules configured to allow instances ona network talk to each other.
+- The default network firewall rules configured to allow instances on a network talk to each other.
 Manually created networks do not have such rules
 - Instance routing tables:
     - Each route in the routes collection may apply to one or more instances
     - A route applies to an instance if the network and the instance tag match with the rule